CarbonLDP/carbonldp-js-sdk/doc/README.md

 removeFragment( fragment:Carbon.Fragment.Class )
 ```

-Remove the fragment referenced by the Fragment object provided from the Document.
+Remove the fragment referenced by the `Carbon.Fragment.Class` object provided from the Document.

 *Parameters*